 1. MAINTENANCE OF 14-STEP RANGE

-Salary ranges for affected employees shall remain as a fourteen-step salary plan, effective October 18, 2011.
+Salary ranges for affected employee classifications shall remain as a fourteen-step salary plan, effective October 18, 2011.
 There shall be a difference of two and one-half percent (2 1/2%) between steps.